 • Hand sanitizer stations will be placed at the entrance of all dining areas and the servery.

 • Floor decals and signage designating where to stand, wait and pick up online food orders will help accommodate physical distancing.

 • There will be a one-way flow to enter and exit that is clearly marked.

 • Online orders for Pearson’s will need to be placed the day before.
 You will choose from three pick up times.

 Okay, Monks - this is it, the last week before we begin.
 I hope it's a good one for you.

 Matt Goodwin is the Dean of Students at Saint Joseph’s College.

-Along with a team of Senior-loving Campus Life professionals in the areas of Student Engagement & Residential Living, Counseling Center, Health & Wellness Center, Campus Safety, and the Mercy Center, Campus Life supports students’ holistic personal development, learning, and empowerment in service to a global community.
+Along with a team of yes-to-whipped-cream-always Campus Life professionals in the areas of Student Engagement & Residential Living, Counseling Center, Health & Wellness Center, Campus Safety, and the Mercy Center, Campus Life supports students’ holistic personal development, learning, and empowerment in service to a global community.